ibexa/documentation-developer/docs/guide/exposing_siteaccess_aware_configuration_for_your_bundle.md

-# Exposing SiteAccess-aware configuration for your bundle
+# Exposing SiteAccess-aware configuration for bundle

 The [Symfony Config component](https://symfony.com/doc/4.3/components/config.html) makes it possible to define *semantic configuration*, exposed to the end developer.
 This configuration is validated by rules you define, e.g. validating type (string, array, integer, boolean, etc.).